Discover

 • Identify & count syllables in spoken words, rhyme recognition & production

-• Recognizes own written name (or the first letter of own name)
+• Recognizing own written name (or the first letter of own name)

 • Alphabet letter shape and sound, letters a-l